 - In-depth Response Module: The Response module allows you to shape your signal’s impulse responses.
 This gives you greater control over your saturation dynamics and can be used to either enhance or distort your signal.

 - 12 Tape Presets: Caelum has expanded some of the already impressive lists of tape emulations provided with their previous free versions.
 You can apply these emulations to either the response or noise modules independently to create some lush overtones on your signal.

-- Extended Delay Parameters: The Tape Delay module in this plugin gives users an extensive scope on their delay parameters.
-There are independent left and the right time and feedback controls, which can help users balance or tilt their stereo image preferences.
+- Extended Delay Parameters: The Tape Delay module in this plugin gives you the extensive scope on their delay parameters.
+There are independent left and right time and feedback controls, which can help you balance or tilt their stereo image preferences.
 There are also separate gain knobs for both the dry and wet signals and a sync option to delay time with the click.

 Caelum is only available as a VST3 for Windows users and in VST3 or AU for Mac.
 It also comes in either AU, IAA or has a standalone app for both iPadOS and iOS.

 The Audio Tape Pro is an absolute dream.
 The user interface is beautiful, and there are so many knobs and parameters, it’s hard not to get carried away just fiddling around.
 What also sets this plugin apart is that it gives you the capacity to select your saturation type.
 This plugin also includes some digital forms of saturation, giving you a few enhancement options that analog gear can’t provide.

 5. Initial Audio Analog Pro

 Initial Audio’s Analog Pro could win first prize for the coolest-looking plugin on this particular list.